laanwj/etna_viv/README.md

 - `particle_system`: Simple particle system using vertex shader and point sprites

-- `displacement`: Displacement mapping using vertex textur fetch
+- `displacement`: Displacement mapping using vertex texture fetch

 If you are executing these demos on an Android device, make sure that you are root, otherwise the framebuffer is not accessible.